microsoft/vscode-docker/README.md

 ![installation](images/installing.gif)

 ### Running commands on Linux
-By default, Docker runs as the root user, requiring other users to access it with sudo.
+By default, Docker runs as the root user, requiring other users to access it with `sudo`.
 This extension does not assume root access, so you will need to create a Unix group called docker and add users to it.
 Instructions can be found here: [Create a Docker group](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group)

 ### Contributing
 There are a couple of ways you can contribute to this repo: